Getting to Komodo

 • Rinca Island

-Yes.
-Travelers can fly from Jakarta to Bali, then take a connecting flight to Labuan Bajo.
-However, direct flights from Jakarta are usually faster and more convenient.
+Some travelers fly from Jakarta to Bali first, then take a shorter flight to Labuan Bajo.